-Let's start with Justice Alito's deference to precedent (or stare decisis61).
+Let's start with Justice Alito's deference to precedent (or stare decisis).
 Two of his dissenting opinions-one shortly after his elevation to the Supreme Court and one closer to the time of this writing-provide useful guideposts.

-^{57.} Rodriguez v.
+57. Rodriguez v.
 United States, 575 U.S. 348, 370 (2015) (Alito, J., dissenting).

-^{58.} Collins v.
+58. Collins v.
 Virginia, 138 S. Ct.
 1663, 1681-83 (2018) (Alito, J., dissenting).

-^{59.} See Yeager v.
+59. See Yeager v.
 United States, 557 U.S. 110, 133-36 (2009) (Alito, J., dissenting).

-^{60.} See Rothgery v.
+60. See Rothgery v.
 Gillespie Cnty., 554 U.S. 191, 213-18 (2008) (Alito, J., concurring).

-^{61.} Stare decisis is Latin for "to stand by things decided," and refers to the principle that courts should follow earlier judicial decisions when the same issue arises in subsequent litigation.
+61. Stare decisis is Latin for "to stand by things decided," and refers to the principle that courts should follow earlier judicial decisions when the same issue arises in subsequent litigation.
 See Stare Decisis, BLACK'S LAW DICTIONARY (11th ed.
 2019).

 The first case is Arizona v.
-Gant, 62 decided during Justice Alito's third full term on the Court.
+Gant, decided during Justice Alito's third full term on the Court.
 The case involved a recurring question: When police arrest an occupant or recent occupant of a vehicle, may they search the vehicle without a warrant?
-63 In the 1981 decision of New York v.
+In the 1981 decision of New York v.
 Belton, the Court had held that "when a policeman has made a lawful custodial arrest of the occupant of an automobile, he may, as a contemporaneous incident of that arrest, search the passenger compartment of that automobile."
-64

-The Belton decision had been widely understood to permit police officers, pursuant to a lawful arrest, to secure arrestees (e.g., in the back of a patrol car) and then search the passenger compartment of their vehicles.65 But the Gant majority changed course and narrowed the circumstances where warrantless vehicle searches are permissible.
-The Court held that police may search an arrestee's vehicle only if (1) the arrestee is unsecured and within reaching distance of the passenger compartment at the time of the search; or (2) it is reasonable to believe evidence relevant to the crime of arrest might be found in the vehicle.66
+The Belton decision had been widely understood to permit police officers, pursuant to a lawful arrest, to secure arrestees (e.g., in the back of a patrol car) and then search the passenger compartment of their vehicles.
+But the Gant majority changed course and narrowed the circumstances where warrantless vehicle searches are permissible.
+The Court held that police may search an arrestee's vehicle only if (1) the arrestee is unsecured and within reaching distance of the passenger compartment at the time of the search; or (2) it is reasonable to believe evidence relevant to the crime of arrest might be found in the vehicle.

 Justice Alito vigorously dissented.
 He lamented that the majority's novel, bipartite test "is virtually certain to confuse law enforcement officers and judges for some time to come."
 And he highlighted the perverse consequences that he believed would flow from the majority's new rule.
 For example, he argued that Gant would often "endanger arresting officers" by making them choose between searching the car before securing the arrestee and losing the right to search the car at all.
-68 find "a special justification" to abandon a prior decision.69 The Court is supposed to consider a number of factors in deciding whether a special justification exists, including reliance on the precedent, its workability, and whether it was badly reasoned.70

 But the brunt of this dissent criticized the majority for departing from Belton's rule without adequate justification.
-Here Justice Alito focused on the doctrine of stare decisis, which requires the Court to
+Here Justice Alito focused on the doctrine of stare decisis, which requires the Court to find "a special justification" to abandon a prior decision.
+The Court is supposed to consider a number of factors in deciding whether a special justification exists, including reliance on the precedent, its workability, and whether it was badly reasoned.